meredithspalmer/NatGeo-AI/EdgeImpulse.md

 ## What is Edge Impulse?

-[Edge Impulse](https://www.edgeimpulse.com/) is a tool for training artificial intellgience models, specifically those that are optimized to perform on edge devices (**tinyML**; more on this below!).
-By using Edge Impulse, you can build a sophisticated AI algorithm without having to do a deep-dive into the underlying framwork for machine learning or become an expert in Python or Tensorflow.
+**[Edge Impulse](https://www.edgeimpulse.com/)** is a tool for training artificial intellgience models, specifically those that are optimized to perform on edge devices (**tinyML**).
+By using Edge Impulse, you can build sophisticated AI algorithms without having to become an expert in Python or Tensorflow.
 Edge Impulse allows you to create a model pipeline (called an **"impulse"**), train and test your model, and deploy it to your device.

 <p align="center">
   <img src="https://miro.medium.com/max/1400/1*3_WTRShh3TTQXEzfdcEUEA.png" width="900"/>